ska-telescope/ska-integration-test-harness/README.md

   subsystems.
 * Input-related classes have to be added in the `inputs` folder
-* configuration-related classes have to be added in the `telescope_config` folder.
+* configuration-related classes have to be added in the `config` folder.

-## How to use this harness

-TODO: point to examples of test scripts

-TODO: explain how to avoid making assumptions on emulators
+* The `init` folder contains all the factories needed to initialize the test harness.

 ## Design decisions